poojakp/Team-Titans-Go/README.md

 <img width="607" alt="image" src="https://github.com/user-attachments/assets/13b8b102-89d4-4881-bb27-7898e6e780b8">

-1. The user lands on the overview of the app, where they can find information regarding AI chat support, contact a counsellor, access self-help resources, and emergency crisis support.
-There is also an option in the down-right corner to connect with the chatbot.
+1. The user lands on the app's overview, where they can find information about AI chat support, contact a counselor, access self-help resources, and emergency crisis support.
+There is also an option in the bottom-right corner to connect with the chatbot.

 2. The user can navigate to the registration page to create a profile.